cloudera/spiderman/README.md

 |Total|7760|779|157|

 ## Scripts
 Following scripts makes it easy to use the dataset.
+Follow the [Setup](#setup) section ot get your system ready to run these scripts.

 ### Load Dataset
 Creates schema of all the databases, and insert their data into a DB system.
 It accepts one argument - A SQLAlchemy 2.0 compatible URL to the destination database.
 More details on the URL is available [here](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).